 Of course, there are exceptions to every rule.
 As with everything, these associations are not absolute ‘do-or-die’ rules, but they are definitely worth keeping in mind during your business life.

-The first, what if your business functions on a global scale or speaks to a culturally diverse population?
-I would recommend you think about cultural similarities to draw customers in, or differences that may hurt reputation or sales.
+First, what if your business functions on a global scale or speaks to a culturally diverse population?
+I would recommend you think about cultural similarities to draw customers in or differences that may hurt your reputation or sales.

 In the end, working with a professional, experienced graphic designer can help create colourful promotional designs and documents that are powerful, balanced, compatible, clear and concrete to your audience.